-A variant of the PC-12 with gross weight increased from 4,000 to 4,500 kilograms (8,820 to 9,920 pounds) was certified in 1996; it became production standard in 1997, with this version known as the "PC-12/45".
+* A variant of the PC-12 with gross weight increased from 4,000 to 4,500 kilograms (8,820 to 9,920 pounds) was certified in 1996; it became production standard in 1997, with this version known as the "PC-12/45".
 There was consideration in that timeframe of "PC-12/44" powered by twin Williams turbofans on wingtop pylons, but it didn't happen.
 Another improved variant with gross weight increased to 4,740 kilograms (10,450 pounds) was introduced in 2006, with the designation of "PC-12/47".
 The PC-12/47 could either handle 240 kilograms (530 pounds) more payload, or extend its range by 650 kilometers (400 miles / 350 NMI).

-By 2013, over 1,200 PC-12s of all types had been sold.
+By 2015, over 1,300 PC-12s of all types had been delivered.
 The latest version of the PC-12 is the "PC-12 Next Generation (NG)", which features a redesigned cockpit with a Honeywell Primus Apex avionics system built around four color flat-panel displays, plus an updated PWC PT6A-67P turboprop engine, it seems with better high-altitude performance for faster cruise speed.
 The PC-12 NG was announced in 2006, with initial deliveries in 2008.
 Upgrade packages are available to modernize older PC-12s to glass cockpits as well.
 Further refinements have been introduced since then, such as LED external lighting -- much more reliable than incandescent bulbs -- new interior packages, an internal wireless communications system, and electrically-actuated landing gear replacing the old hydraulic scheme.

 * The PC-12 has been obtained by military and paramilitary services as a utility aircraft.
 In 1995 Pilatus also announced a "multi-mission" variant of the PC-12 for surveillance, environmental survey, aerial mapping, and so on.
 This variant was originally named "PC-12 Eagle" but later became known as the "PC-12M".
 The PC-12M featured an uprated electrical power generation system to support sensor or other payloads, plus a quick-change interior to permit flexible mission support.